-Undergraduate students may change majors by completing a change of major form available from the Office of Admissions and the Registrar or at http://www.uaf.edu/reg/forms/.
+Undergraduate students may change majors by completing a change of major form available from the Office of the Registrar or at http://www.uaf.edu/reg/forms/.
 A change of major becomes effective the semester it is submitted.
 Students who wish to change majors from one level to another level (e.g., from an associate degree to a bachelor’s degree) must apply for admission to the degree program following the standard admission process.

 An area of emphasis, including the major core courses within a student’s degree program, is termed a concentration.
 Some programs at UAF require a concentration, others do not.
 A student may only earn one degree in a specific discipline once.
 Using different concentrations within a degree program to count as different degrees is not allowed.